-Pharmaceutical companies need new tools that allow them to optimize their investments, accelerate development time thanks to a better understanding of the mechanism of action of these therapies and reduce the risk of producing ineffective batches or even clinical trial failure.
+Pharmaceutical companies need new tools that allow them to optimize their investments, accelerate development time thanks to a better understanding of the mechanism of action of these therapies, and reduce the risk of producing ineffective batches or even clinical trial failure.
 Each cell therapy administered has a cost of 350,000 euros per patient, and is not reimbursed in case of ineffectiveness, not to mention that authorities such as EMA and AIFI are requiring increasingly advanced processes in quality control of the characteristics and functionality of these types of therapies.
-Cellply's strong patent portfolio allows to protect the use of the instrument both in the context of cell therapy and, in the future, in other segments that see the need for a more efficient characterization of the immune system, as in the case of monoclonal antibody-based therapies.
+Cellply's strong patent portfolio protects the use of the instrument both in the context of cell therapy and, in the future, in other segments that see the need for a more efficient characterization of the immune system, as in the case of monoclonal antibody-based therapies.

 The project relies on a multidisciplinary founding team with successful entrepreneurial experience, composed of CEO Massimo Bocchi and Roberto Guerrieri, founder of Silicon Biosystem, sold to Menarini, and inventor of the fingerprint technology acquired by Apple.
 CellPly is in the most advanced area of development in oncology: immunotherapy, which is destined to profoundly change the therapy and treatment of tumors in the coming years.

 Great satisfaction from Guido Panizza, Head of Project Management at LIFTT: "The solution that we want to bring to market with CellPly has the potential to unlock the positive potential that cell therapies can offer in the fight against cancer.
-These therapies have shown the ability to cure cancer, but we need to make these treatments sustainable and therefore accessible to all patients who need such treatments.
-To date, in fact, there are several cell therapy techniques, but they involve long lead times, low reproducibility and many specialized technicians for production and quality control.
+These therapies have shown the ability to cure cancer, but we need to make these treatments sustainable and therefore accessible to all patients who need them.
+To date, there are several cell therapy techniques, but they involve long lead times, low reproducibility and many specialized technicians for production and quality control.
 All this also results in a high risk of failure that is not acceptable either for the patient, because very often we are talking about serious diseases and there is no margin to try a second therapy, or for the pharmaceutical companies that produce the therapy."

 Giovanni Tesoriere, CEO of LIFTT who has specific expertise on the subject by virtue of his past with Stefano Buono in the development of an oncology drug in AAA, later sold to Novartis, comments, "In line with its vision LIFTT invests in projects that result in important positive externalities, and never before as in this case we have noted how CellPly's solid business prospects are interconnected with a clear collective benefit.
 The intervention of LIFTT is important because the project CellPly is important, which can open a decisive perspective in the fight against cancer: a platform that in a few hours is able to give precise information on the characteristics and the degree of effectiveness of immunotherapies is a great help not only for biotech and pharmaceutical companies but also for the health system, doctors and patients."